akuklev/algebraic-theories/README.md

 Much like algebraic theories and generalized algebraic theories without equations on sorts [Car81], yet in contrast to EATs, our proposal keeps applicability of formation rules decidable regardless of word problem decidablity for the respective theory, thus we argue it to be not only an essentially, but a truly algebraic formalism.
 Thus we pursue the approach of [Is17] regarding type theories as algebraic presentations of structured categories and category-like structures.

 # Introduction
-The starting point for our survey was the analogy between bidirectional presentation of type theories and weak model categories.
+The starting point for our endeavour was the analogy between bidirectional presentation of type theories and weak model categories.

 Bidirectional presentation exibits three kinds of expressions:
 - radicals of the form `(t : T)`;